 How Do I Find Bad Links?

-Given the sheer size of the web, the challenge of finding all the low-quality links leading to your site is a formidable one.
+Given the sheer size of the web, the challenge of finding all the suspicious links leading to your site is a formidable one.

 Fortunately, there are a host of both free and paid tools available that can help you turn that monumental task into a simple one.